Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Inventory of Quantum Risks

 \subsubsection{Documents and Records}

-\textbf{PAdES, CAdES, XAdES.} Electronic signature standards provide legal validity and integrity guarantees for digital documents across sectors such as business, government, and healthcare.
+\textbf{PAdES, CAdES, XAdES.} Electronic signature standards establish cryptographic mechanisms that enable legal recognition and integrity verification of digital documents across sectors such as business, government, and healthcare.
 PAdES (PDF Advanced Electronic Signatures) extends the PDF format with CMS-based signatures \cite{etsi_en319142_1}, CAdES (CMS Advanced Electronic Signatures) applies to general CMS structures \cite{etsi_en319122}, and XAdES (XML Advanced Electronic Signatures) secures XML documents \cite{etsi_en319132}.
 All rely on X.509 certificates and RSA/ECDSA (or equivalent public-key) signatures to ensure non-repudiation and long-term archival trust \cite{etsi_en319102_1}.
-In a post-quantum context, forged signatures could permit adversaries to tamper with contracts, invoices, or legal rulings while still appearing authentic \cite{etsi_tr103616,banegas2025compressed}.
+In a post-quantum context, forged signatures could permit adversaries to tamper with contracts, invoices, or legal rulings while still appearing authentic \cite{etsi_tr103616}.
 Archival records, which may need to remain valid for decades, are especially at risk because retroactive validation depends on the enduring strength of the original signature algorithms.